Operation of a high-frequency, phase-slip qubit: Introduction

+The phase slip qubit is defined by the ground ($\ket{g}$) and first excited ($\ket{e}$) states of this device.
+By tuning the flux through the phase slip circuit, \phiext, one can adjust the qubit energies and eigenstates as shown in Fig.~\ref{fig:circuit}(d).
+Qubits based on phase slips have been implemented with Al-based JJs, \cite{mooij_josephson_1999, manucharyan_fluxonium_2009, ardati_using_2024, mencia_integer_2024}, granular aluminum \cite{rieger_granular_2023}, and disordered superconductors \cite{astafiev_coherent_2012, peltonen_coherent_2016}.
+The main difference between these implementations are the energies at which the phase slip circuit shown in Fig.~\ref{fig:circuit}(a) no longer describes the device and it becomes necessary to include the contribution of parasitic capacitances.
+Plasmon modes due to the capacitive contribution occur at a few GHz for circuits using Al-based JJs \cite{manucharyan_fluxonium_2009} but can be significantly higher in circuits using constrictions in disordered superconductors and granular aluminum \cite{astafiev_coherent_2012, rieger_granular_2023}.
+In our device, we estimate that the first plasma mode occurs above 50 GHz (see Supplementary Information).

-Integer and half-multiple flux quantum through the phase slip qubit are particularly interesting operating points.
-Here, qubit eigenstates are equal superpositions of flux quanta through the loop and become insensitive to dephasing from fluctuations in the flux through the phase slip qubit.
-Previous implementations of the phase slip qubit have been operated at half-flux quantum \cite{astafiev_coherent_2012,peltonen_coherent_2016}.
-Half-flux quantum, however, is a difficult operating point for phase slip qubits made using PSJs due to the exponential sensitivity of the qubit energy on the width of the constriction forming the PSJ.
+At integer and half-multiple flux quantum, qubit eigenstates are equal superpositions of flux quanta through the loop and become insensitive to dephasing from fluctuations in the flux through the phase slip qubit.
+Previous implementations of constriction-based phase slip qubits have been operated at half-flux quantum \cite{astafiev_coherent_2012,peltonen_coherent_2016}.
+Half-flux quantum, however, is a difficult operating point for phase slip qubits made using constrictions due to the exponential sensitivity of the qubit energy on the width of the constriction.

 We focus instead on the integer-flux operating point of the phase slip qubit.
-Here, the qubit energy remains insensitive to flux noise while also being only weakly dependent on the phase slip rate through the PSJ.
-The qubit frequency is primarily determined by $E_L$ in the limit $E_L \gg E_{s,\,i}$, where $E_L= \Phi_0^2 /L_k$ is the energy due to the inductance ($L_k)$ of the loop and $E_{s,\,i}$ is the rate of $i$ coherent quantum phase slips through the PSJ.
+Here, the qubit energy remains insensitive to flux noise while also being only weakly dependent on the phase slip rate through the QPS junction.
+The qubit frequency is primarily determined by $E_L$ in the limit $E_L \gg E_{s,\,i}$, where $E_L= \Phi_0^2 /L_k$ is the energy due to the inductance ($L_k)$ of the loop and $E_{s,\,i}$ is the rate of $i$ coherent quantum phase slips through the {Q}PS junction.
 The inductive energy is controlled reliably through the inductance of the phase slip qubit. $E_{s,\,i}$ determines the energy splitting between the first and second-excited ($\ket{f}$) states, which is a small perturbation on the qubit frequency.
-At integer flux, the qubit is thus minimally sensitive to the geometric parameters of the PSJ.
+At integer flux, the qubit is thus minimally sensitive to the geometric parameters of the constriction.
 Moreover, the minimal overlap between the ground and excited state of the qubit eigenstates at integer flux provides increased protection against qubit relaxation \cite{kalashnikov_bifluxon_2020,ardati_using_2024,mencia_integer_2024}.